DavidBuchanan314/unPNG/README.md

 Until I write proper docs/specs, looking at `encoder.py` is perhaps the easiest way to understand the details.

 # TODO

+- Implement pixel formats other than RGB888, RGBA8888

 - Write a spec!